spatie/crawler/docs/basic-usage/collecting-urls.md

 weight: 3
 ---

 The most common use case is to collect all URLs on a site.
-The `collectUrls()` method makes this easy:
+The `foundUrls()` method makes this easy:

 ```php
 use Spatie\Crawler\Crawler;